stefanZorcic/scaling-book/gpus.md

 GPUs on the other hand use a more traditional hierarchical tree-based switching network.
 Sets of 8 GPUs called **nodes** (up to 72 for GB200<d-footnote>The term node is overloaded and can mean two things: the NVLink domain, aka the set of GPUs fully connected over NVLink interconnects, or the set of GPUs connected to a single CPU host.
 Before B200, these were usually the same, but in GB200 NVL72, we have an NVLink domain with 72 GPUs but still only 8 GPUs connected to each host.
 We use the term node here to refer to the NVLink domain, but this is controversial.</d-footnote>) are connected within 1 hop of each other with very high bandwidth using interconnects called NVLinks, and these nodes are connected into larger units (called **SUs** or Scalable Units) with a lower bandwidth InfiniBand (IB) or Ethernet network using NICs attached to each GPU.
 These in turn can be connected into arbitrarily large units with higher level switches.

 {% include figure.liquid path="assets/gpu/superpod-diagram.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing a typical H100 network.
-A set of 8 GPUs is connected into a node or NVLink domain with NVLink switches, and these nodes are connected to each other with a switched InfiniBand fabric.
+A set of 8 GPUs is connected into a node or NVLink domain with NVSwitches (also called NVLink switches), and these nodes are connected to each other with a switched InfiniBand fabric.
 H100s have about 450GB/s of egress bandwidth each in the NVLink domain, and each node has 400GB/s of egress bandwidth into the IB network." %}

 ### At the node level

-A GPU node is a small unit, typically of 8 GPUs (up to 72 for GB200), connected with all-to-all, full-bandwidth, low latency NVLink interconnects.<d-footnote>NVLink has been described to me as something like a souped-up PCIe connection, with low latency and protocol overhead but not designed for scalability/fault tolerance, while InfiniBand is more like Ethernet, designed for larger lossy networks.</d-footnote> Each node contains several high-bandwidth NVLink switches (NVSwitches) which switch packets between all the local GPUs.
+A GPU node is a small unit, typically of 8 GPUs (up to 72 for GB200), connected with all-to-all, full-bandwidth, low latency NVLink interconnects.<d-footnote>NVLink has been described to me as something like a souped-up PCIe connection, with low latency and protocol overhead but not designed for scalability/fault tolerance, while InfiniBand is more like Ethernet, designed for larger lossy networks.</d-footnote> Each node contains several high-bandwidth NVSwitches which switch packets between all the local GPUs.
 The actual node-level topology has changed quite a bit over time, including the number of switches per node, but for H100, we have 4 NVSwitches per node with GPUs connected to them in a `5 + 4 + 4 + 5` link pattern, as shown:

 {% include figure.liquid path="assets/gpu/nvlink-nodes.png" class="img-fluid" caption="<b>Figure:</b> node aka NVLink domain diagrams from Pascall (P100) onward.
 Since Volta (V100), we have had all-to-all connectivity within a node using a set of switches.
 The H100 node has 4 NVSwitches connected to all 8 GPUs with 25GB/s links." %}

 For the Hopper generation (NVLink 4.0), each NVLink link has 25GB/s of full-duplex<d-footnote>Full-duplex here means 25GB/s each way, with both directions independent of each other.
 You can send a total of 50GB/s over the link, but at most 25GB/s in each direction.</d-footnote> bandwidth (50GB/s for B200), giving us 18 * 25=450GB/s of full-duplex bandwidth from each GPU into the network.
-The massive NVLink switches have up to 64 NVLink ports, meaning an 8xH100 node with 4 switches can handle a total of 64 * 25e9 * 4=6.4TB/s of bandwidth.
+The massive NVSwitches have up to 64 NVLink ports, meaning an 8xH100 node with 4 switches can handle a total of 64 * 25e9 * 4=6.4TB/s of bandwidth.
 Here’s an overview of how these numbers have changed with GPU generation:

 | NVLink Gen | NVSwitch Gen | GPU Generation | NVLink Bandwidth (GB/s, full-duplex) | NVLink Ports / GPU | Node GPU to GPU bandwidth (GB/s full-duplex) | Node size (NVLink domain) | NVSwitches per node |
 | :--------: | :----------: | :------------: | :----------------------------------: | :----------------: | :------------------------------------------: | :-----------------------: | :-----------------: |